 - Without opening the time settings, press the green button on your remote then dial “4362 plus mute“.

 - Instantly, a Menu Setup will pop-up.
-Open this and use this to scan the free to air channels you have earlier track.
+Open this and use this to scan the free to air channels you have an earlier track.
 Enjoy

 Symbol rate: 29500